-The total income generated by the food and beverages industry increased by 10.8% in June 2012 compared with June 2011‚ Statistics SA’s food and beverages survey‚ released on Monday‚ showed.
+Johannesburg – The total income generated by the food and beverages industry in SA increased by 9.1% in November last year compared with November 2011‚ data from Statistics SA (Stats SA) showed on Monday.

-The main contributor to the annual growth rate of 10.8% in total income for June was takeaway and fast-food outlets (up 22.3% and contributing 6.4 percentage points)‚ followed by restaurants and coffee shops (5.6% and contributing 3.0 percentage points) and catering services (7.9% and contributing 1.3 percentage points).
+In terms of sectors‚ the main contributor to the annual growth rate of 9.1% in total income was takeaway and fast-food outlets with a 15.5% y/y rise and contributing 5.2 percentage points; followed by restaurants and coffee shops with a 6.7% increase and contributing 3.2 percentage points; and catering services‚ with 3.9% and 0.7 of a percentage point contribution.